naver-career/naver-career.github.io/docs/en/positions/ai-ml/generation-research.md

 ### Hiring Research Scientists&#x20;

 We are seeking globally competitive research scientists to join our team and work on advancing generation research.
-As an individual research scientist, you will have the opportunity to lead your own research projects and collaborate on international projects with our associate research centers.&#x20;
+As an individual research scientist, you will have the opportunity to lead your own research projects and collaborate on international projects with our associate research centers.

 #### What you will do:&#x20;

-* Research and develop novel methods related to 2D/3D generations&#x20;
+* Research and develop novel methods related to 2D/3D generations
-* Publish original papers to top-tier academic venues&#x20;
+* Publish original papers to top-tier academic venues
-* Collaborate with our colleague researchers and mentor interns&#x20;
+* Collaborate with our colleague researchers and mentor interns
-* Communicate and collaborate with prominent external researchers&#x20;
+* Communicate and collaborate with prominent external researchers

 #### Requirements

-* Holds a PhD degree or equivalent (or expected to receive within 6 months) in Computer Science (CS), Electrical Engineering (EE), or other relevant fields&#x20;
+* Holds a PhD degree or equivalent (or expected to receive within 6 months) in Computer Science (CS), Electrical Engineering (EE), or other relevant fields
-* Strong academic publication records at top-tier conferences and journals in Machine Learning and Computer Vision&#x20;
+* Strong academic publication record at top-tier conferences and journals in Machine Learning and Computer Vision
-* Comprehensive experience in research collaborations and academic writing in related fields&#x20;
+* Comprehensive experience in research collaborations and academic writing in related fields
 * Excellent communication skills

 #### How to Apply